zhangshenghang/fluss/website/docs/maintenance/tiered-storage/lakehouse-storage.md

 the tiered storage layer.
 Currently, only Apache Paimon is supported, but more kinds of Lakehouse storage support are on the ways.

 Fluss's datalake tiering service will compact Fluss's data to the Lakehouse storage continuously.
 The data in Lakehouse storage can be read both by Fluss's client in a streaming manner and accessed directly by external systems such as Flink, Spark, StarRocks and others.
-With data tired in Lakehouse storage, Fluss can gain much storage cost reduction and analytics performance improvement.
+With data tiered in Lakehouse storage, Fluss can gain much storage cost reduction and analytics performance improvement.